v2sCollections/City-of-Dreams/README.md

 ## [Cyberclean](https://)

 Always double-check Vortex to make sure it uninstalled/installed something properly during an update.
 If you are having any issues with crashing or mods not loading you can do the following.
+AUTO

+Download my mod to run a script to do this for you get it [HERE ](https://www.nexusmods.com/cyberpunk2077/mods/8595)

+MANUAL

 1. Purge mods in Vortex